-- The work area is visited routinely after the work has finished to check the area for smouldering.
+- The work area is visited routinely after the work has finished checking the area for smoldering.

 Good housekeeping is fundamental to fire safety and is about keeping the workplace:

-- Waste-free, by removing waste on a regular basis (e.g. emptying full litter bins) so that it does not build up and increase the fire risk as a potential fuel source.
+- Waste-free by removing waste regularly (e.g. emptying full litter bins) so that it does not build up and increase the fire risk as a potential fuel source.

-- Well-ordered, so that fuel and ignition sources are kept separate (e.g. ensuring fan heaters are not obstructed).
+- Well-ordered so that fuel and ignition sources separate (e.g. ensuring fan heaters are not obstructed).

-Pedestrian routes should also be kept clear (e.g. with no obstructions by the fire-escape door), so that they can be used in the event of a fire evacuation.
+Pedestrian routes should also be kept clear (e.g. with no obstructions by the fire-escape door), so they can be used during a fire evacuation.